GraphQLSP Config

 Configuration Options

-This section documents all of the provided configuration options for @0no-co/graphqlsp
+This section documents all of the provided configuration options for @0no-co/graphqlsp,

 explains their default settings, and how to further configure them.